david-safro/CoughScan/README.md

 # CoughScan

-## Winner of the 2023 Congressional App Challenge!

-Now NOT available at [coughscan.net](https://coughscan.net)!

 Android + web app that leverages a two neural network solution to diagnosing COVID-19 from almost any device, anywhere.